RAISEDAL/bugsplainer-icse23/README.md

 | Learning Rate Scheduler | Linear |
 | Warmup Steps            | 100    |

-The model-specific hyper-parameters can be found in the config files in the `models` directory (download from Google Drive).
+The model-specific hyperparameters can be found in the config files in the `models` directory (download from Zenodo).